datyin/GenKit/README.md

 ## Use Case:

 GenKit is perfect for developers looking to build scalable and maintainable web applications in TypeScript.
 Whether you're building a small personal project or a large enterprise application, GenKit can speed up your development process by providing a solid foundation of generic utilities, hooks, and components.

+# Versioning

+## Format

+`YYYY-MM-DD` - `MAJOR.MINOR.PATCH`

+- Added xxx
+- Fixed xxx
+- Improved xxx
+- Changed xxx
+- Other...

+## Version Info

+- **Major version**: This number is incremented when there are incompatible changes in the software, meaning that the software changes in such a way that it may no longer be compatible with certain systems or previous versions of itself.
+This could mean a complete overhaul of the system, significant changes to the user interface or functionality, or other changes that require users to alter the way they interact with the software.

+- **Minor version**: This number is incremented when new features are added in a backwards-compatible manner.
+This means that the software has been expanded or improved in some way, but not in a way that would prevent it from working with systems that were compatible with previous versions.
+It may include things like new features, improvements, or non-breaking changes.

+- **Patch version**: This number is incremented when backwards-compatible bug fixes are made.
+These are generally small tweaks to fix problems or bugs in the software without adding any new functionality.
+A bug fix is defined as an internal change that fixes incorrect behavior.